 As of 2017, Android and iPhone users have more than 2.2 million apps to choose from in both Google Play Store and the Apple App Store.
 Over the years, we’ve contributed to this plethora of apps by bringing to life dating apps, proposal management apps, and many more on our journey to being named one of the top mobile app agencies in Canada.
 It’s been quite a ride, and along the way, we’ve learned many lessons about what goes into designing and launching a great mobile app.

-One element of mobile app design that doesn’t get nearly enough love is the design of the app icon—the small image that users tap to open the app.
+One element of iOS design and Android design that doesn’t get nearly enough love is the design of the app icon—the small image that users tap to open the app.
 We’ve designed and redesigned many app icons over the years, for our own projects (including Etchings) and for client apps like the SportsDay TALK app, which is used by thousands of Dallas-area sports fans daily.